wp-plugins/better-click-to-tweet/readme.txt

 The bottom line for an end user is that both plugins are great, with the main difference being mine using the official WordPress shortcode API, and some other minor tweaks to the code.
 For example, my plugin adds some calculation based on the length of your Twitter handle to prevent truncated tweets from still being over 140 characters.

-Also from an end user perspective, I am more active in the support forums than Justin (who has a paid product to support, which justifiably takes more of his time and energy), and you can count on my response and resolution to your issues!
+Also from an end user perspective, I am more active in the support forums than Justin (who has a paid product to support, which justifiably takes more of his time and energy), and you can count on my response and resolution to your issues! <strong>To switch from Justin's plugin to mine, see the tutorial at [BenandJacq.com](http://benlikes.us/8o "migrate to Better Click To Tweet")</strong>

 = How can I help? =
 I want to maximize the usefulness of this plugin by translating it into multiple languages.
 So far I have included Spanish and Serbian.
 If you have experience translating .po files, please consider helping in that way.
 To include those translations in the official plugin, email me, or submit pull requests at Github.